|A cornbread and bread dressing, made with tart apple, hot sausage and pecans.|

 Cook's Notes: I used 1/2 loaf of white bread (10 slices) cubed, but you can substitute any leftover breads, rolls or biscuits you may have and make up any difference with crushed saltine crackers.
 How much broth or stock you'll need will be dependent on how dry your breads are.
 For a more fluffy stuffing, use less stock.
 If you prefer a wetter stuffing, add additional stock as needed to reach desired consistency, taking care not to get too soupy.
 I used 5 cups.
 In place of the sage, I used a teaspoon of Bell's seasoning.
 Prepare the cornbread a day ahead if possible so that it is very dry.

 Check These Recipes Out Too!

 ☛ Are you on Facebook?
 If you haven't already, come and join the party!
 We have a lot of fun & there's always room for one more at the table.

 Southern Chicken and Cornbread Dressing

 Posted by Mary on December 18, 2012Images and Full Post Content including Recipe ©Deep South Dish.
-Pinning and sharing links is welcomed and encouraged, but please do not repost or republish elsewhere such as other blogs, websites, or forums without explicit prior permission.
+Recipes are offered for your own personal use and while pinning and sharing links is welcomed and encouraged, please do not copy and paste to repost or republish elsewhere such as other Facebook pages, blogs, websites, or forums without explicit prior permission.
 All rights reserved.

 Material Disclosure: Unless otherwise noted, you should assume that post links to the providers of goods and services mentioned, establish an affiliate relationship and/or other material connection and that I may be compensated when you purchase from a provider.
 You are never under any obligation to purchase anything when using my recipes and you should always perform due diligence before buying goods or services from anyone via the Internet or offline..